Starting a blog can be an intimidating experience—especially if you’ve never built a website before.

-On the next page, you’ll be able to see if your domain of choice is available, including the various domain name extensions that you can purchase.
+Once you have some ideas, start using a domain search tool to research what’s actually available.
+The search tool will show you if your domain of choice is available and if it’s not, will provide some related suggestions that are.
+That includes showing you various domain name extensions that you can purchase.
 The most common domain name extension is .com, however successful blogs have been built using a variety of extensions like .net, and .co.

-Step 3: Create your editorial calendar
+Step 4: Create your content calendar

 Narrowing down your focus will do a few things:

-- It will help you identify blog articles to write.
+- It will help you identify blog articles to write

-- An organized website will help your readers quickly understand your blog theme so you attract repeat visitors.
+- An organized website will help your readers quickly understand your blog theme so you attract repeat visitors

 For example, if you’re starting a lifestyle blog, your main topics might be travel, fashion, and party planning.
 Or if you’re starting a blog about fishing, your main topics might be deep sea fishing, bay fishing, and equipment reviews.